Kove71/masiina/README.md

 `mvn clean package && java -jar target/masiina-mk-ultra-0.0.1-SNAPSHOT.jar `

-Close by ctrl+c, just closing the window will leave the **MASIINA ENGINE** running and using resources
+Close by ctrl+c, just closing the window will leave the **MASIINA ENGINE** running and using resources, unless it has already crashed.